 Both underwater and cabinet LED lighting is a popular addition to most hard-sided tubs.
 Often this is already included as part of the design, and multicolored, dimmable, and strobe-like details can occasionally make an appearance as a choice.

-Waterfall features are also often used as part of the filtration system to help keep water circulating and fresh.
+Waterfall features are also often used as part of the filtration system to help keep hot water circulating and fresh.
 The sound of falling water is also soothing and provides an enjoyable option for your whole experience.

 The amount of jets available in your tub will be specific to them make and model, as well as your own preferences.
 Some tubs also allow you to control the strength of your jets.